 The longer the term, the better the rate; but in today’s economy, you’ll probably need to tie up the money for a long period of time to get much of an increase in the interest rate.
 Plus, you wouldn’t be able to access money in a CD for an emergency unless you pay a penalty.

 Once you have three to six months’ worth of living expenses in your emergency savings account, it does make sense to look for other ways to grow your money.
-But, you may want to choose short-term investments like bond ETFs instead, funds that invest in bonds that are due in three years or less.
+But, you may want to choose short-term investments like bonds ETFs instead, funds that invest in bonds that are due in three years or less.

 Finally, here’s another strategy to consider.

-Open a SoFi Money™ Account
+Open a SoFi Checking and Savings™ Account

-Here are more benefits of SoFi Money:
+Here are more benefits of SoFi Checking and Savings:

 • No account fees (subject to change).
 We believe your money should earn you money, not cost you money.